SYK-08/nuttx/README.md

 The NuttX configuration options have gotten complex and it can be very difficult to find options in the menu trees if you are not sure where to look.
-The "basic configuration order" describe above can help to narrow things down.
+The "basic configuration order" described above can help to narrow things down.

 But if you know exactly what configuration setting you want to select,